 Holding down the Shift key while changing the active cell selection, either with the keyboard or with other selection methods, will enable selecting a range of cells.
 The first selected cell will remain selected as one corner of the selected range, and the new active cell selection will be the other corner of the selected range.
 Selecting a range of cells allows actions that use the current selection to work on multiple cells at once.

 Opens the active cell for editing.
 If a range of cells is selected, only the active cell is edited, and the selection will remain unchanged.

-Below are complete descriptions for each of the error values which may be returned by a formula.
+Below are complete descriptions for each of the error values which may be returned by a formula in a Sheet cell.

 This is not used, but it is recognized as an error.

 An operation or formula attempted to divide a number by zero.